(All fields required)

 is an interventional pediatric cardiologist with a clinical focus on minimally invasive and hybrid transcatheter therapies for complex congenital and structural heart disease.
 His research interests include novel transcatheter interventions (including fetal therapy), long-term outcomes following interventions for congenital heart disease, long-term functional outcomes following Fontan palliation for single ventricle physiology, and investigations of vascular function in repaired or palliated CHD patients.

-Cardiac catheterization; intervention for congenital heart disease; transcatheter valve implantation; single ventricle physiology
+Cardiac catheterization; intervention for congenital heart disease; transcatheter valve implantation; single ventricle physiology; interventional catheterization; General Cardiology Outpatient Clinic; Interstage Program

-A native of Boston, MA, Dr. Goldstein graduated with Distinction and Honors from Amherst College, where he was a goalie on the men's lacrosse team.
-He earned his medical degree with Honors from Boston University School of Medicine.
-He completed his pediatric internship and residency in the Boston Combined Residency in Pediatrics (Children's Hospital Boston) and his pediatric cardiology and interventional cardiology fellowships at the University of Michigan (C.S.
-Mott Children's Hospital) in Ann Arbor, MI.
+Bryan H. Goldstein, MD, FACC, FSCAI, FAAP, joined the Heart Institute in 2011 in the section of Cardiac Catheterization and Intervention.
+A native of Boston, Mass., Dr. Goldstein graduated with honors from Amherst College, where he was a goalie on the men's lacrosse team.
+He earned his medical degree with honors from Boston University School of Medicine.
+He completed his pediatric residency at Children's Hospital Boston (BCRP) and his pediatric and interventional cardiology fellowships at the University of Michigan (C.S.
+Mott Children's Hospital) in Ann Arbor.

 Dr. Goldstein’s clinical expertise is in congenital cardiac catheterization.
-He is interested in invasive physiologic assessment of complex congenital heart disease, including single ventricle physiology, as well as minimally invasive transcatheter therapies.
-Dr. Goldstein is also interested in furthering hybrid therapies offered for congenital heart disease in patients both young and old.
+He is interested in invasive physiologic assessment of complex congenital heart disease (CHD), including single ventricle physiology, as well as minimally invasive transcatheter therapies.
+Dr. Goldstein has particular clinical interests in transcatheter valve therapy and innovative hybrid therapies

-Dr. Goldstein’s research interests include novel transcatheter interventions (including fetal therapy) and long-term outcomes following interventions for congenital heart disease.
-An additional research focus includes long-term functional outcomes following Fontan palliation for single ventricle physiology.
-Dr. Goldstein previously served as a co-investigator for the Melody™ Transcatheter Pulmonary Valve Post-Approval Study.
+Dr. Goldstein’s research interests include novel transcatheter interventions and long-term outcomes following interventions for CHD.
+An additional research focus includes long-term functional outcomes in Fontan survivors, including investigations of vascular function and ventricular diastolic function in the Fontan population.
+Dr. Goldstein receives grant funding from the American Heart Association and NHLBI.
+He is a co-investigator for the Nit-Occlud® PDA Post-Approval Study and previously served as a co-investigator for the Melody™ Transcatheter Pulmonary Valve Post-Approval Study.

 MD: Boston University School of Medicine, Boston, MA, 2004.